Kisky3/TOEIC/README.md

 ### Finance & Investment
-1. `bond`: an official paper promising to pay a sum of money to the person who holds it.
+1.`bond`: an official paper promising to pay a sum of money to the person who holds it.

 2.`chamber of commerce`: a group of business-men, in a particular town or area, working together for the purpose of improving trade.